Marjorie Monaghan: Career

 Monaghan has performed in a number of science fiction television roles, including starring as "JoJo" in Space Rangers and an episode of Star Trek: Voyager.
 In 1999 she appeared in all eight episodes of Rescue 77 as a character named "Kathleen Ryan".

-Monaghan is best known for her appearances in 7 episodes Babylon 5 as a character named "Number One" (Tessa Holloran).
+Monaghan is best known for her appearances in 7 episodes of Babylon 5 as a character named "Number One" (Tessa Holloran).

 Personal life

 Monaghan started dating Grant Rosenberg in 2001 whom she later married on February 2, 2011.